ferpotenUCLM/ARCO-UCLM-2024-25/Template-Lab4/trabajo/results/task3/README.md

     }
 }

-Explanation:
+## EXPLANATION:

 #pragma omp parallel for: Parallelize the following loop.
 collapse(2): Combines the iterations of the two loops (pixel and band) to parallelize them together, improving efficiency in nested structures. num_threads(PARALLEL): Controls the number of threads used, defined as a constant (PARALLEL).
 Shared and private variables: Be sure to declare variables like Img, projection, and qVector as shared if all threads need access to them.

 Include #include <omp.h>: Added the header needed to use OpenMP.
 OpenMP directives:
 I added #pragma omp parallel for collapse(2) for nested loops that traverse pixels and bands.
 I used num_threads(4) as an example to specify the number of threads.
 Other optimizations: Applied only in clearly parallelizable loops, ensuring that iterations do not depend on each other.